metagov/govbase/documents/constitutions/README.md

 ## What is a constitution?

 Typically, a constitution articulates *goals*,  *values*, and *rights* within the context of an organization's *decision-making*.
-It will often, but not always, describe the decision-making process of that organization, as well as any important institutions within that process (e.g. a legislative body, a president, a treasurer).
-In particular, many DAO constitutions will *not* describe many of the decision-making procedures or institutions involved in the DAO's governance.
+It will sometimes describe the decision-making process of that organization, as well as any important institutions within that process (e.g. a legislative body, a president, a treasurer).

 Not sure if your governance document is a constitution?
-Constitutional rights and values are specified informally in all sorts of places: blog posts, manifestos, covenants, governance.md files, etc. Just submit a pull request, and we can help you figure it out.
+Constitutional rights and values are specified informally in all sorts of places: blog posts, manifestos, covenants, governance.md files, etc. If you have a question, please open an issue or submit a pull request, and we can help you figure it out.
 Some constitutional documents are very short (less than 10 sentences), while others are drafted by lawyers and span 20+ pages.

 # Team members
-Joshua Tan, Max Langenkamp, Ann Brody, Anna Weichselbraun, and Lucia Korpas
+Joshua Tan, Max Langenkamp, Anna Weichselbraun, Ann Brody, and Lucia Korpas

 Please contact josh@metagov.org if you have any questions or are looking for help in writing your organization's constitution.